SltnBM/file-organizer/README.md

 A simple Python script that automatically organizes files in a folder based on their file extensions.
 Perfect for keeping your folders clean and well-organized

 ## ✨ Features
-- Automatically sorts files by type (Images, Documents, Music, Videos, Archives)
+- 💻 Automatically sorts files by type (Images, Documents, Music, Videos, Archives)
-- Creates target folders if they don't exist
+- 📂 Creates target folders if they don't exist
-- Easy to customize and extend
+- ⚙️ Easy to customize and extend
-- Works on Windows, macOS, and Linux

 ## ⚙️ Requirements
 1. 🐍 Python 3.x